 Stop spending countless hours googling information on the web, because this blog will answer all of your most basic questions about this card.
 We’ll make it easy for you as we break down the benefits, rewards, pros, and cons.

 The video above discusses everything we’ve reviewed below, but if you’re more of a reader than a listener, then keep scrolling down.

 The Blue Cash Preferred Card from American Express is perfect for folks, especially big families, who spend most of their time and money on groceries, gas stations, and US streaming services.
 CNBC Select analyzed over 200 frequently used credit cards by consumers, and we concluded that American Express clearly has the edge over the others within the last five-year period.

-New cardholders who spend at least $1000 on goods and services within the first three months will get a $250 statement credit.
+New cardholders who spend at least $3000 on the card within the first six months will get a $150 statement credit.

-The Amex Blue Cash Preferred annual fee is $95 but it doesn’t really matter much because the welcome bonus is already enough to cover your fees for about two years or so.
+The Amex Blue Cash Preferred annual fee is $95, which is currently waived the first year.
+Then again it doesn’t really matter much because the welcome bonus is already enough to cover your fees for about two years or so.